Alexander Rosan is a bodyworker, yoga instructor and healer based in San Francisco.

 Many traditions incorporate breath into their practices of self-care.
 There are so many layers of breath that function to help the body cleanse, open, sleep, focus, and charge.
 Not to mention other types that offer a deep, and intense look into ourself, and the way we hold our joy, pain, availability, and challenge.

 Herbs are a great way to supplement the process of health, and nutrition.
 There are so many herbs out there that can help with everything in the book!
-Our prescription medicine all comes from SOMEthing natural right?!
+Our prescription medicine all comes from something natural right?!
 So why not try to heal, and aid yourself direct from the source of nature?
-First off, Turmeric with black pepper.
-Take it daily.
-You can look up all the powerful benefits of turmeric.
+Herbs can assist in sleep (and dreams), pain, male, and female related issues, immune response, and so much more.